vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-saas.md

 The SaaS products in the VMware Tanzu portfolio are critical components for securing your IT infrastructure.
 VMware Tanzu Mission Control provides a centralized control plane for Kubernetes, and Tanzu Service Mesh provides a global control plane for service mesh networks.
 VMware Tanzu Observability by Wavefront offers observability and analytics for multi-cloud Kubernetes environments.

+The following VMware SaaS services provide additional Kubernetes lifecycle management, observability, and service mesh features.
+This document outlines the configuration needed to set up the VMware SaaS services for Tanzu for Kubernetes operations.

+- Tanzu Mission Control (TMC)
+- Tanzu Observability (TO)
+- Tanzu Service Mesh (TSM)

 ## Tanzu Mission Control

 Tanzu Mission Control is a centralized management platform for consistently operating and securing your Kubernetes infrastructure and modern applications across multiple teams and clouds.
 It provides operators with a single control point to give developers the independence they need to drive business forward, while enabling consistent management and operations across environments for increased security and governance.

-### Attaching Tanzu Kubernetes Clusters to Tanzu Mission Control
+### Registering Tanzu Kubernetes Clusters to Tanzu Mission Control

-VMware recommends that you attach the shared services and workload clusters into Tanzu Mission Control as it provides a centralized administrative interface that enables you to manage your global portfolio of Kubernetes clusters.
+VMware recommends that you register TKG management, shared services and workload clusters into Tanzu Mission Control as it provides a centralized administrative interface that enables you to manage your global portfolio of Kubernetes clusters.
 If the Tanzu Kubernetes Grid clusters are behind a proxy, import the proxy configuration to Tanzu Mission Control and then attach the cluster using Tanzu Mission Control UI or CLI.

-**Note:** Registering Tanzu Kubernetes Grid 1.4 management cluster to Tanzu Mission Control is not supported.

 Tanzu Mission Control can assist you with: